HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_query/wcm_rest_csv_export.md

 # ============================================================
 </pre>

-Most CSV tools recognize the syntax of a line starting with # as being a comment, but it is not part of the CSV standard.
+Most CSV tools recognize the syntax of a line starting with a number sign (#) as being a comment, but it is not part of the CSV standard.
 In the case where the CSV comment lines should not be automatically generated, a config setting can be used to disable this feature.
 You define and manage options in the **WCM WCMConfigService** service by using the WebSphere® Integrated Solutions Console.

 -   `wcm.rest.disable.csv.export.comments=true`